 Most of the job opportunities for medical office receptionists exist inside clinics, medical insurance companies and private physicians' offices.
 In addition to medical office reception, some occupational options often include:

 Employment Outlook and Salary Info

-Job opportunities for receptionists in all employment sectors were predicted by the U.S. Bureau of Labor Statistics (BLS) to grow at a faster than average rate of 10% between 2014 and 2024, with most of the increase expected within the healthcare industry (www.bls.gov).
-In May 2015, the BLS reported that receptionists working at doctors' offices earned a mean salary of $29,450 per year.
+Job opportunities for receptionists in all employment sectors were predicted by the U.S. Bureau of Labor Statistics (BLS) to grow at average rate of 5% between 2018 and 2028, with most of the increase expected within the healthcare industry (www.bls.gov).
+In May 2018, the BLS reported that receptionists working at doctors' offices earned a mean salary of $30,350 per year.

 Continuing Education Information

 Graduates of a certificate program in medical office reception who do not yet hold a degree can continue with an undergraduate degree program.
 Additionally, a number of professional development certification programs are available for those who are not interested in further collegiate coursework.
 A number of continuing education options are available to those who complete associate's degree programs in medical office receptionist training.
 Many choose to go on to bachelor's degree programs in similar areas, such as healthcare management.